CGRemastered/CGRemastered/README.md

 I'm **Craig Garcia**, a passionate tech enthusiast and aspiring cybersecurity analyst from the Philippines 🇵🇭.
-I recently began my professional journey in cybersecurity after completing my studies in June 2025, graduated from the University of Santo Tomas with latin honors (cum laude) and this repository serves as my **digital portfolio**, documenting my growth, learning, and hands-on experiences in the world of **information security**.
+I recently began my professional journey in cybersecurity after completing my studies in June 2025, graduated from the University of Santo Tomas with latin honors (cum laude) and this repository serves as my **digital portfolio**, documenting my growth, learning, and hands-on experiences in the world of **Information Technology**.

 Here, you'll find:
 - 🧠 My cybersecurity projects, labs, and write-ups